Relieving Back Pain

 You should use ice several times a day.

-Over-the-counter pain relievers include aspirin, acetaminophen, and ibuprofen.
+Over-the-counter pain relievers include acetaminophen and ibuprofen.
 They can help ease discomfort.
 Some also reduce swelling.

-Tell your doctor about any medications you are already taking.
+Tell your health care provider about any medicines you are already taking.

 After the first 48 hours, heat can relax sore muscles and improve blood flow.